volvo ocean race/

-Sailing Passage of this 42 ft Soop from Italy Genova to Black Sea and up the Danube River.
+Sailing Expedition of this 42 ft Soop from Italy Genova to Black Sea and up the Danube River to Bucharest.

 Quote Andrew Thomas/owner " this is a seminal vessel in the history of modern British ocean racing; built by Camper & Nicholsons in 1964 as the personal yacht of Peter Nicholson himself.

 What really put Peter Nicholson's name on the yacht design map was the aptly named Rocquette which he owned and raced in 1964 before selling her.

 Lightly constructed, with laminated mahogany frames and two skins of planking, she was the first British ocean racer to have a flush deck - made of two skins of plywood glued to laminated spruce deck beams - and had a small doghouse set well aft.

 In her first year, 1964, she won the Gold Roman Challenge Cup in the Round-the-Island Race against a fleet of 325 boats, an outstanding achievement, and went on to win the Britannia Cup, the New York Yacht Club Cup, and the Coronation Bowl .